m64p/m64p.github.io/index.md

 m64p comes bundled with [paraLLEl-RDP](https://github.com/Themaister/parallel-rdp) for graphics.
 It should give you the best out-of-the-box experience available for N64 gaming.

+### Discord ###

+Come chat with the community at: https://discord.gg/tsR3RtYynZ

 ### Netplay and Patreon ###

 You can read the netplay wiki [here](https://github.com/loganmc10/m64p/wiki/Netplay-Guide)

 m64p now includes netplay!
 No need to worry about hosting a server.
 The server is hosted in the cloud.
 Netplay is free to use and is included in the latest builds of m64p.
 You can support the project on Patreon [here](https://www.patreon.com/m64p)

 Wanting to play online?
-Come join the #netplay channel on Discord: [https://discord.gg/B5svWhR](https://discord.gg/B5svWhR).
+Come join the #netplay channel on Discord: [https://discord.gg/tsR3RtYynZ](https://discord.gg/tsR3RtYynZ).
 New rooms are announced in this channel when they are created.

 ### Compatibility ###